Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.13.2
+- Fixed an issue with exponential fog which caused near rendering to be all black, when the effective draw distance is high (clear weather, draw distance > 16 or high custom fog start distance).
+- The lantern of the chargen boat no longer appears in reflections when the boat is gone.
+- Tuned sunrise/sunset slightly to reduce banding from over-saturation.

 0.13.1
 - Actually updated French localization, thanks to Redondepremière.
 Accidentally did not get included in 0.13.0.
 - Fixed nearly all distant landscape heightfield artifacts, which were appearing as terrain glitches.
 Land bias changes are no longer required.